joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Strings</summary>
-<p>To be able to use the fundamental data type String, by performing operations like concatenation & character printing, and to be able to understand what Unicode is and how to print and manipulate Unicode Characters.
+<p>We expect fellows to be able to use the fundamental data type String, by performing operations like concatenation & character printing, and to be able to understand what Unicode is and how to print and manipulate Unicode Characters.

 Be able to perform the following operations:
 </p>